jina-ai/fastapi-serve/docs/upgrades/README.md

 └── zero_downtime.py   # Python script to check service availability and version updates
 ```

-This application provides a simple `/health` endpoint and an `/endpoint` that responds with a `Hello: World` JSON object.
+This template application provides a simple `/health` endpoint and an `/endpoint` that responds with a `Hello: World` JSON object.
 We'll first deploy the application, then run a script that continually checks these endpoints.
 We'll then update the application, redeploy it, and verify that the version of the app was updated without any downtime.

 ```python